 - Court Representative

-Other team members may include: CMH, Hospitals, Physicians, Education, EMS, and other local Human Service representatives
+Other team members may include: Community Mental Health, Hospitals, Physicians, Education, Emergency Medical Services, and other local Human Service representatives.

 - Accurate identification and uniform reporting of the cause and manner of every child death.